 Tilligerry Habitat Reserve is a 9 ha flora and fauna reserve along a sandy foreshore on Tanilba Bay between the townships of Tanilba Bay and Mallabula.

-easy walking tracks on gravel paths and boardwalks.
+- Walking tracks on gravel paths and boardwalks

 Tilligerry Habitat Association is a not for profit, charitable, incorporated association that manages the crown land reserve and staffs the Environment Centre.

-Our members volunteer their time to staff the environment centre 7 days a week between 9am and 3pm and 10.00am to 2.00pm Saturday and Sunday.
-They also supervise volunteer work teams on Mondays and Friday.
+Our members volunteer their time to staff the environment centre 7 days a week between 9am and 3pm.
+We also supervise volunteer work teams on Mondays and Tuesdays.
 Members and volunteers have worked for this site since 1993 with the goal of preserving, supporting and improving it for locals and visitors.

 People from all over the world come to meet an Aussie – and sometimes they see a koala as well.
 You can help us by volunteering to man the centre and/or work;

 - on the site

 Wednesdays from 10am to 1pm Tea Coffee and scones are available on the deck in our Verandah Cafe.
 Come and enjoy a lovely drink and flavoured or plain scone with jam and cream in a wonderful relaxing environment.

 The Tilligerry Habitat Association acknowledges the Traditional Custodians of the Land – The Worimi

 This Plan of Management sets a framework for prioritising activity including the identified risks and hazards which are linked to the running of the Tilligerry Habitat Reserve, and in doing so provide a framework for the implementation of improvements and ongoing management.

 This Plan conforms with plans of management for Crown reserves, under Division 3.6 part 3 of the Crown Land Act Management Act 2016 (the Act), in consultation with the community.
 Download the Plan of Management